mehedii-h03/Shadient/README.md

 Open your browser and access the website at [http://localhost:5173/](http://localhost:5173/).

-## Feel free to explore the Event 360.
+## Feel free to explore the Shadient.

-I hope you enjoy using the Event 360 web application.
+I hope you enjoy using the Shadient web application.
 If you have any questions or feedback, please don't hesitate to reach out.